-Each eligible entity applying for an SVOG must use its own SAM registration.
+With the exception of tribal, state or local government-owned eligible entities, each entity applying for an SVOG must use its own SAM registration.

 13. If an entity is disregarded for tax purposes and doesn't file its own tax returns, should the disregarded entity apply for an SVOG or should the entity that files tax returns apply for the SVOG?